Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 Boolean Modifier
 ****************

-The Boolean modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
-The Boolean modifier uses one of three Boolean operations that can be used to create a single mesh out of two mesh objects:
+The Boolean Modifier performs operations on meshes that are otherwise too complex to achieve with as few steps by editing meshes manually.
+The Boolean Modifier uses one of three Boolean operations that can be used to create a single mesh out of two mesh objects:

 :Difference: Negation